antronerds/r2-training-courses/docs/Molecular_Oncology_CRC.md

   address: <a href="https://hgserver2.amc.nl/" target="_blank">https://hgserver2.amc.nl</a> <br>

-Generally speaking, the R2 platform is easily accessible by the link <a href="http://r2.amc.nl" target="_blank">http://r2.amc.nl</a>, but today we work from out developer server hgserver2.
+Generally speaking, the R2 platform is easily accessible by the link <a href="http://r2.amc.nl" target="_blank">http://r2.amc.nl</a>, but today we work from our developer server hgserver2.

 * Sign in with your assigned account that you found in the student account Googledoc.